Facebook's Oculus forms in-house virtual-reality film studio

 But virtual reality has recently been enticing Hollywood's filmmakers to expand into the 360-degree panoramic view offered by headsets.

+Directed by former Pixar artist Saschka Unseld, now the creative director of Story Studios, "Lost" places the viewer in the midst of a forest where a mechanical creature bounds into the scene.

+Oculus' Chief Executive Brendan Iribe described it as "a real-time version of a Pixar experience that you're inside of."

-At the annual Sundance Festival in Park City, Utah, part of the event has been dedicated to virtual-reality short movies by filmmakers including Chris Milk and Felix & Paul, to draw the independent film community.
-[ID:nL1N0V206U]
+This year at Sundance, the largest U.S. independent film gathering, part of the event has been dedicated to virtual-reality short movies by filmmakers including Chris Milk and Felix & Paul, to draw the independent film community.

-"I think the (film) community has done a really good job about getting excited about VR and starting to work on things in VR," said Oculus Chief Executive Officer Brendan Iribe.

-Oculus also hopes to explore VR film experiences in real time, which would allow viewers to interact inside the headset with objects and characters, he said.
+Oculus also hopes to explore VR film experiences in real time, which would allow viewers to interact inside the headset with objects and characters.

 But virtual-reality films are still a long way from becoming mainstream as the headsets to display them have yet to reach the mass market.